rax-incubate/gcp-mc-demo/README.md

  mv aws_bq.tf.optional aws_bq.tf
  ```

  - Edit `aws_bq.tf` to set the `env2_bq_data_bucket` to something unique.
-This is the bucket that will be created in S3 and will be used by Big query's external table.
+This is the bucket that will be created in S3 and will be used by Big query's external table.This also creates the necessary IAM roles and connections for Big query.

  - Terraform apply.